 However, occasionally, there are instances where a niche benefit may be most appropriate on your individual or family coverage.
 We have taken the time to review the most popular riders and briefly provide details of their most important features below.
 We have also updated the information, to reflect that many riders changed when Obamacare was passed.
 If additional legislation is passed, we will publish a guide that reviews the impact of single and multiple-person plans.

 Maternity † Definitely, the most expensive option in the history of health insurance plans.
-UnitedHealthcare used to offer extremely affordable maternity options, but with the passage of the ACA Legislation, adding the rider became unnecessary.
-Typically, the cost is between $250 and $750 per month (I told you it was expensive).
+UnitedHealthcare previously offered extremely affordable maternity options, but with the passage of the ACA Legislation, adding the rider became unnecessary.
+Typically, the cost was between $250 and $750 per month, and a 270-day waiting period was required

-UPDATE:† Maternity benefits are now considered one of 10 "essential health benefits," and are included on all Exchange-approved policies.
-The cost is absorbed in the premium and partially offset by the federal subsidies.
+Maternity benefits are considered one of 10 "essential health benefits," and are included on all Exchange-approved policies.
+The cost is absorbed in the premium, and partially offset by the federal subsidies.
 Most temporary and "Indemnity" plans continue to exclude these types of benefits.
 There is also NO waiting period for coverage to begin.
 Thus, if your policy is effective January 1, all covered expenses will be paid on that date.

 Supplemental Accident† A helpful, fairly inexpensive addition that will help reduce your deductible (and coinsurance) if there is an unexpected accident.
 Benefit amounts are usually available from $500 to $10,000 and this coverage is popular if you have active children involved in sports.
 Payments are typically paid for covered expenses incurred within three months of the injury.

 The cost of the rider is often between $15 and $45 per month, depending on the benefit.
 Separate policies can also be purchased from companies other than the large health carriers.
-Often, they are reputable life insurance companies.
+Often, they are reputable life/accident insurance companies.
 You also may have some nominal benefits through your credit card.
 Often, the amounts are between $500 and $5,000.

-Keep in mind that most RX enhancements will not help much if you use generic medications.
+Most RX enhancements will not help much if you use generic medications.
 And typically, you can not buy benefits once you are already being treated for the condition.
 Also, since drug benefits are now mandated (required) under qualified Marketplace plans, the need for enhanced RX benefits has diminished.

 And although it is not a "rider," if you are prescribed an expensive medication with no generic substitute, ask your physician or pharmacist for manufacturer coupons that can potentially save you thousands of dollars.
 One example is Isotretinoin (Accutane), which is a medication often used for treatment for severe acne.

 Dental Or Vision†† Two of the most popular add-ons are the dental and vision options.
 UnitedHealthcare, Anthem, Medical Mutual, Humana and Aetna offer very competitive rates.
 Coverages are similar when comparing plans so one of the most important considerations is determining if your provider is in their Network.
 If they arenít, youíll be forced to pay much higher fees.
 Delta Dental also offers several plans.

 Typical dental coverages include comprehensive preventive benefits and a discount of approximately 30%-70% on major items such as root canal and wisdom teeth removal.
 Vision benefits often include one annual checkup and a pair of glasses every few years.
 Monthly costs are usually about $18-$32 for dental and $10-$17 for vision benefits.
 But there are many exclusions and limitations so you may want to contact us for a full explanation of the rider.

 Also available are "limited discount" policies that simply offer coverage at a reduced cost.
 The price of these plans is very inexpensive, but billing often is annual, with no other option.
 Most of the carriers that offer coverage are not household names, and major procedures are typically not covered or only partially covered.